 This lack of connection has implications for productivity.
 Steve Miranda of Cornell University believes that a lack of friendships or social connection at work can be bad for people – and bad for business.

 According to Miranda, people make less "discretionary effort" when they feel isolated.
 They're less motivated to do more than the minimum.
 And as productivity suffers, so too can your bottom line.

 Many employers and managers may think isolation isn't one of their workplace issues.
 But take a careful look at your workplace.
 Would you notice anything to suggest that an employee feels this way?

-Here are some things to look out for, and some suggestions for improving employee communication and encouraging a friendly atmosphere in the workplace.
+Here are four things to look out for and some suggestions for improving business communication with employees to help encourage more connection in the workplace.

 Does your physical workspace encourage interaction?

 The buildings where people work can magnify feelings of isolation.
 Organisations with different teams that are physically distant can experience negative workplace issues.
 One of the most likely is feelings of loneliness and isolation from peers.
 Silos that can stifle productivity.

 Successful companies are looking at how the working environment can increase meaningful interactions in the workplace.
 And how these, in turn, can boost productivity, happiness and the fortunes of the company.
 In the future of work, being open for business may extend to the very fabric of the building itself.

 If you can't redesign your workspaces straight away, make sure you have as open an approach as possible.

 Promote interactions between different teams so that nobody feels on the fringes.
 Mix teams up.
 Use digital tools that enable people to understand their role in the organisation.
 Tools to help find and collaborate with others in quick and effective ways.
 Chat, video calls and Live broadcasts help video engagement to bring people together when the physical environment can't.